Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Exploring the Parameter Space to Simulate a Realistic ENSO

 Figure~\ref{fig:best_simulation}(d) shows the lagged autocorrelation structure of the simulated Niño index, which exhibits a rapid decay within the first year followed by a more gradual decline, consistent with observations.
-The decay timescale of 20 months, corresponding to $BJ = -0.05$ [month$^{-1}$] in our optimal simulation is significantly shorter than the dominant periodicity of around 50 months inferred from the autocorrelation structure and the power spectrum —indicating that the system is strongly damped.
-Moderate-to-strong El Niño events typically decay within a year, averaging 9.3 months in duration, whereas La Niña events persist longer at 12.2 months (Figures~\ref{fig:best_simulation}(f) and (h)), although this duration asymmetry is smaller than observations between 1970 and 2020 (7.0 months vs. 14.1 months).
-The La Niña probabilities at Year 1 and Year 2 following moderate-to-strong El Niño events are 47\% and 53\%, respectively—closely matching, though slightly lower than, the observed values of 50\% and 62\% (compare the first and second bars in Figure~\ref{fig:best_simulation}(i) with those in Figure~\ref{fig:observations}(i)).
-The La Niña probability one year after an initial moderate-to-strong La Niña event (i.e., the second-year La Niña probability) is somewhat lower in simulations than in observations (40\% vs. 56\%) (compare the third bar in Figure~\ref{fig:observations}(i) with that in Figure~\ref{fig:best_simulation}(i).
-The La Niña probability two years after an initial moderate-to-strong La Niña event (i.e., the third-year La Niña probability) is also lower in simulations than in observations (17\% vs 33\%) (compare the fourth bar in Figure~\ref{fig:best_simulation}(i) with that in Figure~\ref{fig:observations}(i)).
+The decay timescale of 20 months, corresponding to $BJ = -0.05$~month$^{-1}$ in our optimal simulation is significantly shorter than the dominant periodicity of around 50 months inferred from the autocorrelation structure and the power spectrum —indicating that the system is strongly damped.
+Moderate-to-strong El Niño events typically decay within a year, averaging 9.3 months in duration, whereas La Niña events persist longer at 12.2 months (Figures~\ref{fig:best_simulation}(h) and (i)), although this duration asymmetry is smaller than observations between 1970 and 2020 (7.0 months vs. 14.1 months).
+The La Niña probabilities at Year 1 and Year 2 following moderate-to-strong El Niño events are 47\% and 53\%, respectively—closely matching, though slightly lower than, the observed values of 50\% and 62\% (compare the first and second bars in Figure~\ref{fig:best_simulation}(j) with those in Figure~\ref{fig:observations}(j)).
+The La Niña probability one year after an initial moderate-to-strong La Niña event (i.e., the second-year La Niña probability) is somewhat lower in simulations than in observations (40\% vs. 56\%) (compare the third bar in Figure~\ref{fig:observations}(j) with that in Figure~\ref{fig:best_simulation}(j).
+The La Niña probability two years after an initial moderate-to-strong La Niña event (i.e., the third-year La Niña probability) is also lower in simulations than in observations (17\% vs 33\%) (compare the fourth bar in Figure~\ref{fig:best_simulation}(j) with that in Figure~\ref{fig:observations}(j)).
 Note again that the observational statistics are based on a specific 50-year segment with relatively high skewness (i.e., asymmetry), and should therefore be interpreted qualitatively when compared to our simulations, which use 600 non-overlapping 50-year segments with varying skewness drawn from a 30,000-year simulation.
-Finally, Figure~\ref{fig:best_simulation}(j) presents the $T_E-h$ phase diagram, which shows a negative slope similar to that seen in Figure~\ref{fig:phase_diagrams}(a).
+Notably, the 90\% confidence intervals shown in Figure~\ref{fig:observations}(j) are broad, and the observations fall well within the range of simulated transition probabilities.

 To demonstrate the improvements in reproducing key ENSO features—particularly asymmetries—we also conducted RO simulations using the parameter set from \cite{Chen20} (Table~\ref{tab:chen}) and evaluated the resulting ENSO characteristics based on these simulations (Figure~\ref{fig:chen_simulation}). \cite{Chen20} was chosen for comparison because they report parameter values necessary for simulations, and their parameter set also assumes $R > 0$ and $\varepsilon > 0$.
 The key difference between our optimal simulations and those of \citet{Chen20} is that we prescribe $b_h$, whereas \citet{Chen20} do not.
 Additionally, our study employs white noise forcing in both the $T_E$ and $h$ equations, while \citet{Chen20} apply red noise forcing to $T_E$ and no stochastic forcing to the $h$ equation.
 Several other parameter values also differ between the two studies, in part because our analysis is based on the Niño 3 index, whereas \citet{Chen20} use the Niño 3.4 index.